dfbarrero/aiCourse/assignments/r2p2/introduction.md

 # Basic configuration files manipulation

-R2P2 stores all its configuration under the folder ```conf```.
+R2P2 stores all its configuration under the folder "conf/".
 There are three types of configuration files:

 - Scenarios, which contain the physical environment in which the robot is placed in.